 7.1 Agreed Principles

-7.1.Y Agreed Principles for KI#2
+7.1.2 Agreed Principles for KI#2

-Editor's note: This clause will include the principles that are agreed as work progresses for the specific KI#Y. This may be populated directly or e.g. also when a topic in clause 7.2.Y gets resolved and a principle is agreed.
+The following principles are agreed for KI#2:

+- PCF generates the Energy Saving QoS profile and the priority list for the QoS flow based on AF’s request and operator policy.
+PCF sends the Energy Saving QoS profile(s) and the priority list to SMF and then to NG-RAN along with the legacy QoS profile.
+NG-RAN selects the Energy Saving QoS profile only if NG-RAN decides to downgrade the QoS parameters due to energy saving.
+NG-RAN notifies the selected Energy Saving QoS profile to SMF, SMF will further inform the selected Energy Saving QoS profile to PCF and to UPF for charging purpose.

 7.2 Topics for further consideration

-7.2.Z Topics for further consideration for KI#2
+7.2.2 Topics for further consideration for KI#2

 Editor's note: This clause will include the topics for further consideration as work progresses for the specific KI#Z. Eventually this clause should only contain topics for further consideration that did not result in agreements (i.e. in agreed principle(s) in a clause 7.1.Z) and can either be then marked as not pursued or postponed to a future release.